 For some patients, the insertion of a needle for IV sedation alone can cause anxiety.
 For these patients, we may administer nitrous oxide while the needle is properly inserted.
 Dr. William Stofer calibrates the level of medication each patient receives according to age, body size, and a variety of other factors.
 In this way, he can administer a safe, effective level of sedation.

 When is IV Sedation Used?

 At Dental Solutions, any adult patient who is in good general health may request IV sedation during dental treatment.
 While usually reserved for lengthy or intensive procedures, IV sedation can be used for virtually any treatment.
 IV sedation is a great option for patients with sensitive gag reflexes.
-When anxious patients are sedated, Drs.
-Stofer and Hemphill can work more efficiently.
+When anxious patients are sedated, Dr. Stofer can work more efficiently.

 Is IV Sedation Safe?

 Dr. Stofer is board certified to administer IV sedation to adult patients, and has performed hundreds of treatments using this method of sedation.
 When performed under the direction of a practiced, certified dentist, this method is extremely predictable and safe for patients.

 Before a patient receives sedation of any type, he or she will need to provide medical history and information about any health conditions.
 Some medications and conditions can interfere with IV sedation, so it is of paramount importance that patients provide a full medical history and discuss this treatment with Dr. Stofer in detail.

 To prepare for an appointment involving IV sedation, patients will need to refrain from drinking or eating for eight hours prior to surgery.
 While patients are under sedation, Dr. Stofer and our team closely monitor their blood pressure, breathing, and heart rates.
 After the IV has been removed, the patient will rest comfortably for 15 to 20 minutes under our care to ensure that they are returning to full consciousness without complication.